 Article by Andrew Pirie

-Jabol has already represented the Philippines, back in March he took a silver medal for the Philippines in the SEA Youth Long Jump in Ilagan, Isabella finishing 4th. (given 6.99m but this mark is invalid, due to bad measuring and is actually 5.99m in Sea Youth Champs).
+Jabol has already represented the Philippines; back in March, he took a silver medal in the SEA Youth Long Jump in Ilagan, Isabella finishing 4th. (given 6.99m, but this mark is invalid due to bad measuring and is actually 5.99m in Sea Youth Champs).

-Jabol will be turning 15 in a few weeks so his Age grade mark is compared to 15-year-olds.
+Jabol will be turning 15 in a few weeks, so his Age grade is compared to 15-year-olds.